aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 * **Empty nodes**: When the last workload pod running on a Karpenter-managed node is gone, the node is annotated with an emptiness timestamp.
 Once that "node empty" time-to-live (`ttlSecondsAfterEmpty`) is reached, finalization is triggered.
 * **Consolidation**: If enabled, Karpenter will work to actively reduce cluster cost by identifying when nodes can be removed as their workloads will run on other nodes in the cluster and when nodes can be replaced with cheaper variants due to a change in the workloads.
+* **Interruption**: If enabled, Karpenter will watch for upcoming involuntary interruption events that could affect your nodes (health events, spot interruption, etc.) and will cordon, drain, and terminate the node(s) ahead of the event to reduce workload disruption.

 For more details on how Karpenter deletes nodes, see [Deprovisioning nodes](../tasks/deprovisioning) for details.